mvolkmann/blog/src/swift-ui.md

   Each of these take an equal amount of the unused space inside the parent combiner view.
+  It accepts an optional `minLength` attribute which defaults to zero.

-  This can be compared to web applications that use the CSS properties `display: flex;` and `justify-content`.
+  Using `Spacer` can be compared to web applications that use the CSS properties `display: flex;` and `justify-content`.

   | CSS justify-content value | Spacer placement              |